solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

 [Generative AI](https://learn.microsoft.com/training/paths/introduction-generative-ai/) is a form of artificial intelligence in which [large language models](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#large-language-model-llm) (LLMs) are trained to generate original content based on natural language input.
 LLMs are designed to understand and generate human-like language output and are known for their ability to perform a wide range of natural language understanding and generation tasks.
 Generative AI has a wide range of applications for data-driven applications, including semantic search, recommendation systems, and content generation, such as summarization, among many others.

-In this lab, you take advantage of [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) to integrate rich generative AI capabilities directly into your Azure Database for PostgreSQL Flexible Server using the [Azure AI Extension](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview).
+In this lab, [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) will be used to integrate rich generative AI capabilities directly into the Azure Database for PostgreSQL Flexible Server using the [Azure AI Extension](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-azure-overview).
 The `azure_ai` extension adds the ability to leverage LLMs directly from a database.

 ## Setup